autoloadnextpost/auto-load-next-post/readme.txt

 = Does the plugin detect my theme and insert the theme selectors for me? =

 If the theme author has added support for Auto Load Next Post and has set the theme selectors then yes, it will set the theme selectors for you.
-If not supported then it does not.
+However, since version 1.6 a setup wizard was introduced to help identify theme selectors.
+If you are using a version prior to 1.6 then it does not set them.
 You may follow this guide to help you [find your theme selectors](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/theme-selectors.md).

 = My theme does not work with the plugin, what do I do? =